ClickCease

 EMA, Menzies v Corrigan, and the pull finger out intervention issue

 The language was blunt.
 That is obvious.
+Nothing in this article accepts the accuracy, fairness, or context of the wider reporting about me.
 But the reported language should not become a substitute for the real issue.
 The point was not a random insult.
-The point was that there was a live Employment Court case raising wider employer-side and public-interest issues, and organisations that publicly present themselves as serious voices in this field did not appear willing to step in.
+The point was that there was a live Employment Court case raising wider employer-side and public-interest issues, and organisations that publicly present themselves as serious voices in this field did not appear willing to step in, or even to discuss the issue with us.

 That matters now because EMA is publicly lobbying about the employment dispute system and employment advocates.
 If EMA wants to be treated as a serious employer-side voice on employment dispute reform, it is fair to ask what it did when there was an actual live case involving broader employer-side principle.